 - 1. Urbanisation of the A2O and northern rail corridor - 2.
 Establishment of safe shared routes along State Highway 1 - 3.
-Provision for active transport modes through the Spatial Plan area - services and re-establishment of passenger rail
+Provision for active transport modes through the Spatial Plan area - 4.
+Potential establishment of public transport services and re-establishment of passenger rail